chrisy/ptptest/README.md

 UDP is considered unreliable and packet fragmentation would only increase the chances of data loss.

-## Header.
+## Header

-The packet header is minimalist.
-1-byte protocol version number, 2 byte checksum and then a stream of TLVs.
+The packet header is minimalist with just a 1-byte protocol version number ahed of the stream of TLVs.
+A 2 byte checksum is appended after the TLVs.

-## TLV.
+## TLV

 The UDP packets are binary-encoded TLV streams.
 Each TLV is encoded as an 8-bit value type indicator, an 8-bit value length indicator and then a variable length number of value bytes, indicated by the length indicator.

-### Base data types.
+### Base data types

 Each data type is comprised of one or more well-defined datatypes: